samanthabretous/blog/src/pages/blog/heap-maps-101.md

   }

   /**
-   * Determing if the parent is larger then its child.
+   * Determine if the parent is larger then its child.
    * Returning a positive number means parent is larger
    * @param {number} parent
    * @param {number} child